vismitap/Eyercise-launcher/Readme.md

 ## Eyercise
-Having a good eye-sight in current times after being exposed to harmful blue light from computer screens is indeed a blessing!
+Having a good eyesight in current times after being exposed to harmful blue light from computer screens is indeed a blessing!
 Isn't it?
 Scientists have proved that doing small eye-exercises or eye-yoga in regular intervals of time can help in keeping the eyes in good health.
 Eyercise helps you do exactly that!

 Presenting Eyercise, a google extension that would remind you to de-strain your eyes and workout your eye muscles in equal intervals of time to keep you away from all eye-related issues.